-- 1 Turn off all sources of heat and ignition. - 2 Take shelter under a rigid desk.
+1 Turn off all sources of heat and ignition.

+2 Take shelter under a rigid desk.
 Stay away from tall objects which might fall.

-- 3 If a fire breaks out, shout an warning to those around you and try to put it out. - 4 If anyone has been injured, rescue the person from danger. - 5 Do not dash outside impulsively.
-Stop and think about the best way to evacuate, evaluating the surrounding circumstances.
-Do not use elevators.
+3 If a fire breaks out, shout an warning to those around you and try to put it out.

+4 If anyone has been injured, rescue the person from danger.

+5 Do not dash outside impulsively.
+Stop and think about the best way to evacuate, a) Measures to take when a gas leak takes place